DavidMorano/system/src/rmail/README.txt

-DMAIL
+DMAIL (Deliver-Mail)

 This is a mail delivery program similar to '/usr/bin/mail -d'.
 It is very close to its semantics so programs like '/usr/lib/sendmail' can call it as if they had called '/usr/bin/mail -d'!

 Synopsis:
 $ dmail < <input>.msg <recipient(s)> [...] [-d] [-f <fromaddr>] [-V]